 Five-foot-wide sidewalks, crosswalks, curb ramps, bicycle parking, and an 8-foot-wide shared-use path are provided, as required.
-Staff finds these facilities to be appropriately sited.
+The 8-foot-wide shared-use path required with Condition 5.e. has been increased to 10 feet wide, per staff recommendation.
+Staff find these facilities to be appropriately sited.

-- 7. In accordance with Section 24-135(b) of the Prince George's County Subdivision Regulations, the applicant and the applicant's heirs, successors, and/or assignees shall provide adequate, private on-site recreational facilities. - 8.
-The private on-site recreational facilities shall be reviewed by the Urban Design Section of the Development Review Division, of the Prince George's County Planning Department for adequacy and proper siting, in accordance with the Park and Recreation Facilities Guidelines, at the time of detailed site plan.
+7. In accordance with Section 24-135(b) of the Prince George's County Subdivision Regulations, the applicant and the applicant's heirs, successors, and/or assignees shall provide adequate, private on-site recreational facilities.

+8. The private on-site recreational facilities shall be reviewed by the Urban Design Section of the Development Review Division, of the Prince George's County Planning Department for adequacy and proper siting, in accordance with the Park and Recreation Facilities Guidelines, at the time of detailed site plan.

-The DSP provides a series of recreational facilities as detailed in Finding 6.
+The DSP provides a series of recreational facilities, as detailed in Finding 6.
 Staff has found the value of facilities provided exceeds the minimum dollar value of facilities required, as determined at the time of PPS.
 Recreational facilities are properly sited and determined to be adequate to serve the proposed development.